Shipping & Packaging

 General Returns info, click here.

 Shipping on trials often costs more than the low flat-rate we charge.
-In the event a trial is returned and no purchase is made or a purchase is returned, it is at the discretion of Fiddleheads to deduct the actual outbound rate (and not the promotional flat rate) from the deposit.
+In the event a trial is returned and no purchase is made or a purchase is returned, it is at the discretion of Fiddleheads to deduct the actual outbound rate (and not promotional website or flat rates) from the deposit.

-Return parcels shall be sent back using Canada Post (Canada) or USPS (USA) only.
+Return parcels shall be sent back using Canada Post (Canada) or US Mail/United States Postal Service (USA) only.
 Other countries can use their local postal service or EMS (contact us with questions).

 We do not accept returns sent by other carriers as they often arrive with added fees.
 If these fees are assessed due to failure to follow these instructions, they will be charged back to the customer.
 The speed of service/method is up to you.
 Trackable services are best (remember to keep the track number in the event we need it).